 Not wanting to be rude, I looked away, which caused the creature to giggle.

 The lovely green creature sat in the back row.
 Although bashful around woman, this...alien wasn't quite a woman, and my curiosity emboldened me.
-Spotting an empty chair next to her, I jumped at the chance, pretending to just randomly choose that particular seat.
+I pretended to just randomly choose the empty chair next to her.

 "Gee," I muttered.
 "Somebody takes their Feng Shui way too seriously!"